CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 Q: How do I notify the College that I am re-entering practice?

-A: If you have been continually out of clinical practice for a period of two years or more, you may be required to complete a re-entry to practice application.
+A: If you have been continually out of clinical practice for a period of two years or more, you will be required to complete a re-entry to practice application.
 You can submit a service request in the “Membership Services” section of the Member Portal after answering a few questions.
 You will be contacted via a portal message and sent a re-entry to practice application.

 Incorporation, Name/Address Update and Fee Schedule